Creating a stress-free learning environment

 The entire area has been landscaped with indigenous plants and the grounds are imbued with the captivating aromas of almond, lemon and fig trees.

-The new Academy is in fact a retrofitted horse stable designed in a U-shape with a communal space in the centre.
-The high ceilings allowing plenty of natural light and wide wooden stable doors are all aesthetics designed to maximise student well-being and adhere to eco-friendly principles.
+The classrooms are in fact a retrofitted horse stable designed in a U-shape with a communal space in the centre.
+The high ceilings allow plenty of natural light and wide wooden stable doors are all aesthetically designed to maximise student well-being and adhere to eco-friendly principles.

 Three of the classrooms are multi-use and comprise of a learning area, a kitchenette and snacking area in a self-study zone and a quiet study area on a mezzanine level.